plancoo/Accenture-Data-Analytics-Visualization-/README.md

 ----

-# Client
-Social Buzz is a San Francisco based fast growing company which tracks anonymous user reactions on contents.
-We are running a 3-month POC focusing on these tasks: ​

-- An audit of their big data practice ​

-- Recommendations for a successful IPO ​

-- An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity​

-# Business Problem

-The client has reached a massive scale within recent years and does not have the resources internally to handle it.

- The problem being faced by Social Buzz is the challenge of effectively managing and analysing the massive amount of unstructured data generated from their rapidly growing user base.
-The company needs to find a solution to efficiently handle and maintain this complex technology infrastructure:

-Over 500 million active users each month producing over 100,000 ​pieces of content per day! ​

-How to see where they are with this highly unstructured big data?​

-An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity​

 # Solution

 **Our data analysis system** will obtain, process, and collate the volume of data and provide data analysis to the client and business to make strategic business decisions.